-- All new development should deliver biodiversity net gains.
-Major developments should deliver in excess of 10% biodiversity net gain.
+- 1. All new development should deliver biodiversity net gains.
+Major developments should deliver in excess of a minimum of 10% biodiversity net gain, with an aspiration for 20%, subject to viability.
 In the first instance, biodiversity net gain should be delivered onsite.
 Off-site solutions will be supported where it is demonstrated that the mitigation hierarchy of 'avoid, mitigate, compensate' and onsite over offsite solutions have been rigorously applied. - 2.
-All non-major developments not legally required to provide a minimum 10% net gain that demonstrate measurable net gains in biodiversity, proportionate to the development will be supported. - 3.
+All developments not legally required to provide a minimum 10% net gain(13) that demonstrate measurable net gains in biodiversity, proportionate to the development will be supported. - 3.
 Provision should be locally appropriate and follow the Lawton Principles of delivering more, bigger, better and joined up habitats. - 4.
 All relevant development proposals must be supported by an appropriate biodiversity net gain plan, to the national standard, which should include a 30 year habitat management plan. - 5.
 Any offsite financial contributions needed to achieve biodiversity net gain (which could not be secured onsite) must to be secured by appropriate planning obligations or other recognised legal mechanisms.
-They should be delivered in line with local, regional and national priorities for biodiversity, directed by the emerging Local Nature Recovery Strategy. - 6.
+They should be

+- delivered in line with local, regional and national priorities for biodiversity, directed by the emerging Local Nature Recovery Strategy. - 6.
 The council expects any offsite provision to be delivered within the borough.
-If this is not possible the reasons for this should be clearly set out and closest alternative provision located to protect and enhance the local ecology. - 5.17 The council is setting a requirement of to deliver in excess of 10% BNG for major developments.
-This is based on research, which will be further set out in a Natural Environment Technical Paper, which has demonstrated that the impact on viability of delivering in excess of 10% BNG is limited as it is the initial statutory 10% which has the biggest impact.
-Given not only the climate but the ecological crisis we are facing, the Council consider it reasonable and appropriate within its Forest Community ethos to seek in excess of 10% BNG as a starting point on all major developments.
+If this is not possible the reasons for this should be clearly set out and closest alternative provision located to protect and enhance the local ecology. - 7.16 The council is aspiring to achieve 20% BNG for all developments not exempt from statutory BNG where viable.
+This is based on research, which will be further set out in a Natural Environment Technical Paper, which has demonstrated that the impact on viability of delivering in excess of 20% BNG is limited as it is the initial statutory 10% which has the biggest impact.
+Given not only the climate but the ecological crisis we are facing, the Council consider it reasonable and appropriate within its Forest Community ethos to seek 20% BNG where viable on all developments that are not legally exempt. - 7.17 It is acknowledged that for some commercial schemes, achieving BNG may be difficult.
+The Council will take a balanced approach for such developments, where a viability report has been submitted.
+However, it is expected that such development will have explored all available options to achieve above 10% BNG. - 7.18 In some cases it could be considered that an off-site contribution would offer greater benefit to biodiversity, in such cases an appropriate legal agreement will be required to secure the contributions which should in the first instance be directed to a site within the borough.